-In a hit parade of the best classic bikes, the BSA Gold Star would shoot in with a bullet!
-And of the plethora of two-wheeled products from the 'Birmingham Small Arms' company, few could match the 'Gold Star' in calibre and charisma.
-Dubbed the 'Goldie', the bike attracts awe and affection, in equal measure.
-Its name is a tribute to Walter Handley's 100mph lap of the UK's legendary banked oval.
-He was given a Brooklands 'Gold Star', for his trouble.
+In a hit parade of the best all-time classic motorcycles, the BSA Gold Star would be in with a bullet.
+And of the plethora of bikes produced by the 'Birmingham Small Arms' company, the Gold Star went straight to 'number 1'.
+The 'Goldie' wrote the book on classic bike charisma.
+Its name was a tribute to Walter Handley's 100mph lap of the UK's most famous banked oval racetrack.
+Handley was awarded a Brooklands Gold Star, for his high-speed trouble.